Fujiko Fujio: Biography

 Hiroshi Fujimoto and Motoo Abiko were both from Toyama Prefecture.
 Fujimoto was born on December 1, 1933, and Abiko on March 10, 1934.
 Abiko transferred to Fujimoto's elementary school in Takaoka City and happened to see Fujimoto drawing in a notebook.
 The two became lifelong friends, and during the early years of their friendship kept their illustrations hidden from friends and classmates out of embarrassment.

 In junior high school they were greatly influenced by Osamu Tezuka and his manga series Shin Takarajima.
 Fujimoto built a homemade episcope and together they wrote a piece for it called Tenküma, which was their first collaborative work.
 They started submitting work to periodicals such as Manga Shōnen and opened a joint savings account through Japan Post to which they both contributed funds and which they used to purchase art supplies.
 They divided all income and expenses equally between each other, a practice they continued throughout the life of their partnership.

-In high school they made their publishing debut, Tenshi no Tama-chan being adopted for serialization by Mainichi Shogakusei Shimbun in 1951.
+In high school, they made their publishing debut, Tenshi no Tama-chan being adopted for serialization by Mainichi Shogakusei Shimbun in 1951.
 That same year they paid a visit to Tezuka's residence in Takarazuka, Hyōgo and showed him illustrations for their work titled Ben Hur.
-Tezuka complimented the two, some years later commenting that he knew then they were going to be major figures in the manga industry.
+Tezuka complimented the two's abilities, some years later commenting that he knew then they were going to be major figures in the manga industry.
 Abiko and Fujimoto treasured the meeting with the respected Tezuka, and kept the Ben Hur illustrations for their entire lives.
-It was at this time they decided to make their partnership permanent, initially adopting the name Tezuka Fujio out of respect, later changing this to Azhizuka Fujio when they perceived adoption of the Tezuka name as too close to that of their idol.
+It was at this time they decided to make their partnership permanent.
+The two initially adopted the name Tezuka Fujio out of respect, but later changed it to Ashizuka Fujio as they perceived the use of the name "Tezuka" as too close to that of their idol.

 Because both Fujimoto and Abiko were eldest sons respectively, they decided to take company jobs after graduating from high school in 1952.
 Fujimoto found employment with a confectionery company, and Abiko began working for the Toyama Newspaper Company.
-However, Fujimoto suffered a workplace injury when an arm was caught in machinery, and he quit within a matter of days.
+However, Fujimoto quit within a matter of days.
 Fujimoto then dedicated his time to submitting work to periodicals, with Abiko assisting him on the weekends.
 Their first serial as Ashizuka Fujio was terminated in a few episodes, followed by success with the post-apocalyptic science fiction series Utopia: The Last World War (UTOPIA—最後の世界大戦, UTOPIA: Saigo no Sekai Taisen).